bbauska/JS-Basics-Unlock/README.md

     application programming interfaces (APIs) that adhere to the REST architectural style.

-### 12.4.4 Joining a Developer Community and Contributing to Open Source Projects
+<h3 id="ch12-4-4">12.4.4 Joining a Developer Community and Contributing to Open Source Projects</h3>

 Becoming part of a developer community can significantly accelerate your learning.
 It offers the chance to collaborate, get help, and share